elements-at/pimcore-aws-cloudformation/readme.md

  - ``Load Balancer`` Load Balancer configuration attached to VPC and prepared for deployment scenarios.
  - ``Elastic Cache`` Two Redis instances for caching and session management.
  - ``DB Cluster`` Aurora MySQL DB cluster.
 Optionally, a read-only DB instance can be activated.
- - ``ECS Cluster`` Farate ECS cluster with App and CLI task definitions, as the boilerplate for installing tasks and services.
+ - ``ECS Cluster`` Fargate ECS cluster with App and CLI task definitions, as the boilerplate for installing tasks and services.
  - ``Bastion`` EC2 Bastion Host with SSM Agent installed, for accessing and diagnosing private resources inside the VPC.

  ---